7 Savings Accounts you must have in Canada

 6. FHSA (First Home Saving Account)

 FHSA is only for First Home Buyers.
-If you already bought and live in that house, skip this account.
+If you have already bought and live in that house, skip this account.

-Annual Contribution: $8,000 for a total of 5 years which means a lifetime maximum of $40,000 in contribution room.
+Annual Contribution: $8,000 for a total of 5 years, meaning a maximum lifetime of $40,000 in contribution room.

 FHSA combines the benefits of TFSA and RRSP.
 When contributing, tax-deductible like RRSP.
 When withdrawing, tax-free like TFSA.